1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 8. How would your state deal with a request that includes an offence for which extraterritorial jurisdiction is claimed?

 Pursuant to article 696-2 of the CCP, the French state will consider extraterritorial jurisdiction of the requesting state pursuant to the rules on extraterritorial jurisdiction provided for by French law.
 Therefore, extraditable offences will include offences committed outside the territory of the requesting state by a citizen of that state, and offences committed outside its territory by a foreigner if, for the same offence, and if France were the prosecuting authority, the French courts would have jurisdiction (eg, (i) if the victim is a French citizen and, in certain cases, resides in France; (ii) offences that infringe on the greater interests of the state; or (iii) when the law gives jurisdiction to the French state because the authors or accomplices are in France, among others).
-(CCP, articles 113-6 to 113-12 – main provisions on extraterritorial jurisdiction).
+(Criminal Code, articles 113-6 to 113-12 – main provisions on extraterritorial jurisdiction).

 However, France does not allow extradition if the offence was committed on French territory (CCP, article 696-4, 3°).